 While we’ve looked at many exceptional products in this article, the Yamaha ATS 1070 stands out in many ways.
 This product provides quality High Definition sound and provides an impressive virtual surround sound effect.
 The design is light and easy to mount, while still blending in effortlessly with any home's entertainment system.
 With Bluetooth and HDMI optimization, this product is not lacking in staying up-to-date with the latest, and most common, technology.

 This Yamaha sound bar keeps up with its competitors for an impressively low cost.
 It’s easy on your pocket (and your back) while still providing the quality sound entertainment enthusiasts are looking for.
-That being said, this product is my first pick and gets 5 stars overall from me.

 The Samsung HW-MS650 is a close second choice.
 If the Samsung sound bar included a stronger subwoofer, and they dialed the cost back, it would be an even stronger competitor.
 The Philips Fidelio B5 is also a solid product, but there is room for improvement as far as design and affordability go.
 Finally, the Sony ST-5000 is certainly a luxurious product but doesn't seem worth the exorbitant cost.